vippsas/vipps-developers/newsletters/2021-04-newsletter.md

 # Easier to use Userinfo

-The authentication is now much easier, with no need for additional keys, both for the eCom and Recurring AOPIs.
+The authentication is now much easier, with no need for additional keys, both for the eCom and Recurring APIs.
 See the call by call guides:
 * [eCom API](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#userinfo-call-by-call-guide)
 * [Recurring API](https://github.com/vippsas/vipps-recurring-api/blob/master/vipps-recurring-api.md#userinfo-call-by-call-guide)